wp-plugins/hot-news-manager/readme.txt

 The setup form will let the administrator manage:
 - the number of news items to be displayed at the front page.
-- the plugin will display the message/link "read old news", taking the user to a specific place (where the old news should be displayed).
+- the plugin will display the message/link "read old news", taking the user to a specific place where the old news should be displayed.
 This place will own an unique post/page id that must be provided to the hot news management plugin.

 In order to work properly, the plugin will create a special table in your wp database (that will be deleted if you uninstall the plugin.